Card Factory plc - Modern Slavery Act 2015

 Overseas Suppliers of stock

-The vast majority of the other products we sell are sourced directly from overseas suppliers based outside the EU.
+The vast majority of the other products we sell are sourced directly from overseas suppliers based outside the UK/EU.

 For these products our assurance programme comprises:

-- pre-engagement desktop due diligence for new suppliers which typically includes identity verification, confirmation of manufacturing facilities being used, obtaining Modern Slavery Declarations and requesting copies of any applicable accreditations and audits;
+- a new on-boarding process has been introduced for new suppliers which includes mandatory sections on company information, confirmation of manufacturing facilities being used, obtaining Modern Slavery Declarations and requesting details and copies of any applicable accreditations and audits;

-- a factory audit programme for all suppliers using reputable third party audit firms (irrespective of any existing audits);
+- a factory audit programme for all suppliers using reputable third party audit firms ensuring ethical compliance is monitored in the supply chain;

-- technical audits (ISO9001 standard) and ethical audits (SA8000 standard) with ethical audits specifically addressing the ages of staff, remuneration, working conditions, working hours and health and safety;
+- technical audits (ISO 9001 standard) and ethical audits (SA8000 standard, BSCI and SMETA), with ethical audits specifically addressing the minimum ages of employees, remuneration, working conditions, working hours, discrimination and health and safety;

 - a managed programme for dealing with audit failures and any material issues raised in audits; and